WeaseyP/Skald/Scope/PLAN.md

     Task 5: Implement Parameter Exposure API: Create the functionality to expose node parameters to the generated Odin code's top-level API for real-time control.

-        Update the UI to allow users to mark specific parameters (e.g., frequency, filter cutoff) for exposure.

-        Update the JSON contract to include an array of exposed parameter keys.

-        Update the Odin codegen to create public fields in the AudioProcessor struct and generate set_...(value) functions for each exposed parameter.

-    Phase 6: Advanced Sound Design & Dynamic Control (Current Phase)

-    Goal: Expand the node library to create more expressive sounds and allow them to be controlled dynamically by an external application or game engine.

-    Task 1: Implement ADSR Envelope Node: Create an Attack, Decay, Sustain, Release (ADSR) envelope generator to control the volume of a sound over time.

-    Task 2: Implement Noise Generator Node: Add a white/pink noise generator as a fundamental building block for synthesizing percussive sounds and effects.

-    Task 3: Implement Additional Oscillator Types: Add Triangle and Square waves to the Oscillator node.

-    Task 4: Implement a Polyphonic Instrument Wrapper: Design a meta-node or concept where a user can save a node graph as a playable "Instrument" capable of polyphony.

-    Task 5: Implement Parameter Exposure API: Create the functionality to expose node parameters to the generated Odin code's top-level API for real-time control.

-        Update the UI to allow users to mark specific parameters (e.g., frequency, filter cutoff) for exposure.

-        Update the JSON contract to include an array of exposed parameter keys.

-        Update the Odin codegen to create public fields in the AudioProcessor struct and generate set_...(value) functions for each exposed parameter.

-    Phase 7: Node Editor Polish
+Phase 7: Node Editor Polish (COMPLETED)

     Goal: Improve the core user experience of the node graph editor with essential workflow enhancements.

     Task 1: Implement Multi-Select: Add and verify support for marquee (click-and-drag) selection and shift-click selection of multiple nodes and edges.

     Task 2: Implement Multi-Delete: Implement the logic to delete all selected items when the user presses the Delete or Backspace key.

-    Phase 8 (NEW): Future Capabilities
+Phase 8: Advanced Node Implementation (Frontend) (COMPLETED)

-        Goal: Substantially expand Skald's creative potential by introducing advanced modulation, effects, and synthesis methods.
-(These are post-MVP goals).
+    Goal: Substantially expand Skald's creative potential by introducing advanced modulation, effects, and synthesis methods (Frontend Only).

-        Task 1: Add Advanced Modulation Sources:

-            Implement an LFO (Low-Frequency Oscillator) node for vibrato, tremolo, and other cyclical modulations.

-            Implement a Random / Sample & Hold node for generating non-repeating variations and "computery" effects.
+    Task 1: Add Advanced Modulation Sources (Frontend): Implement frontend components for LFO and Random / Sample & Hold nodes.

-        Task 2: Add Core Audio Effects:
+    Task 2: Add Core Audio Effects (Frontend): Implement frontend components for Delay, Reverb, and Distortion/Overdrive nodes.

-            Implement a Delay/Echo node.

-            Implement a Reverb node for spatial simulation.

-            Implement a Distortion/Overdrive node for adding harmonic warmth and grit.

-        Task 3: Add Utility & Logic Nodes:
+    Task 3: Add Utility & Logic Nodes (Frontend): Implement frontend components for Mixer and Panner nodes.

-            Implement a Mixer node to combine multiple audio signals.

-            Implement a Panner node for stereo field positioning.

-        Task 4: Add Workflow Enhancements:

-            Implement Groups/Containers to allow users to collapse complex patches into reusable sub-graphs.
+    Task 4: Add Workflow Enhancements (Frontend): Implement frontend components for Groups/Containers to collapse complex patches.

-        Task 5: Add Advanced Synthesis Methods:

-            Implement an FM Operator node to enable Frequency Modulation synthesis.
+    Task 5: Add Advanced Synthesis Methods (Frontend): Implement frontend components for FM Operator and Wavetable Oscillator nodes.

-            Implement a Wavetable Oscillator node for complex, evolving tones.
+Phase 9: UI/UX & Parameter Overhaul (Frontend) (COMPLETED)

+    Goal: Evolve the user interface from merely functional to truly intuitive and professional by implementing context-aware controls and expanding the parameter set for deep, expressive sound design.

+    Task 1: Advanced Parameter Implementation (Frontend): Integrate the full suite of proposed parameters into the frontend state (ADSR Amount, Velocity Sensitivity, Oscillator Pulse Width, Wet/Dry Mixes, etc.).

+    Task 2: Context-Aware UI Controls: Replace generic sliders with specialized controls like Logarithmic/Exponential Sliders, a Graphical ADSR Envelope Editor, and an X/Y Pad for filters.

+    Task 3: Core Interaction Polish: Implement modifier keys for fine-grained control (Shift+Drag), shortcuts to reset parameters (Double-Click), and smart text input parsing.

+    Task 4: Visual Feedback & Aesthetics: Enhance the UI with visual indicators for modulation, a redesigned node appearance, and animated feedback for audio output.

+Phase 10: Bug Squashing (Current Phase)

+    Goal: Identify and resolve critical bugs to improve stability and user experience.

+    Task 1: Fix Non-Functional Sliders: Investigate and resolve the issue preventing sliders from being adjusted.
+The UI should update correctly when a slider is moved.

+    Task 2: Restore Oscillator Node: The Oscillator node's UI and functionality have diverged from their intended design.
+Revert the component to its correct state.

+    Task 3: Comprehensive Testing: Perform a full regression test of all completed features to identify, document, and prioritize any further issues.

+Phase 11: Advanced Node Implementation (Backend)

+    Goal: Implement the Odin codegen logic for the advanced nodes introduced in Phase 8.

+    Task 1: Codegen for Modulation Sources: Implement backend logic for LFO and Sample & Hold nodes.

+    Task 2: Codegen for Audio Effects: Implement backend logic for Delay, Reverb, and Distortion nodes.

+    Task 3: Codegen for Utility Nodes: Implement backend logic for Mixer and Panner nodes.

+    Task 4: Codegen for Advanced Synthesis: Implement backend logic for FM Operator and Wavetable Oscillator nodes.

+Phase 12: Advanced Parameter & Control Implementation (Backend)

+    Goal: Implement the Odin codegen logic for the new parameters and UI controls from Phase 9.

+    Task 1: Implement New Parameter Logic: Update Odin codegen to handle ADSR Amount/Depth, Velocity Sensitivity, Pulse Width, Phase, Wet/Dry Mix, BPM Sync, and Polyphony parameters (Voice Count, Glide, Unison).

+    Task 2: Implement Control Data Mapping: Ensure the backend correctly interprets data from new frontend controls (e.g., X/Y Pad outputting cutoff and resonance).

+    Task 3: Update JSON Contract: Formally update `CONTRACT.md` to reflect all new parameters and data structures.

-    Phase 9: Beat Sequencer
+Phase 13: Beat Sequencer

     Goal: Allow users to arrange their created instruments into a looping musical pattern.

     Task 1: Design Sequencer UI Panel: Create a new UI view featuring a step-sequencer grid.

     Task 2: Implement Transport and BPM Controls: Add UI for setting Beats Per Minute (BPM) and global play/stop controls.

     Task 3: Create a "Sound Library" Panel: Implement a panel where users can manage their saved Instruments.

     Task 4: Implement Grid Logic: The grid will allow users to place notes for their selected sound at different time intervals.

-    Phase 10: Integration Kit & Offline Export
+Phase 14: Integration Kit & Offline Export

     Goal: Refine the existing test harness into a polished "Integration Kit" to make using the generated code seamless and add a direct-to-file export option for creating static assets.

     Task 1: Refactor Test Harness: Clean up and rename the existing tester directory and its contents to serve as a clear, minimal starter kit.

     Task 2: Create Integration Guide: Write a simple README.md in the integration kit's directory explaining how to use the generated audio.odin file in a new project.

     Task 3: Implement WAV Export: Enhance the Odin backend with command-line flags (e.g., --output sound.wav) to run in an offline mode.

     Task 4: Add Export Button to UI: Create an "Export to .wav" button in the frontend that invokes the backend with the new flags.

-    Phase 11: Web Application Deployment (Future Goal)
+Phase 15: Web Application Deployment (Future Goal)

     Task 1: Server Scaffolding: Create a Node.js/Express.js server.

     Task 2: API Endpoint: Create a /api/generate endpoint.

     Task 3: CLI Wrapper: The endpoint handler will invoke the pre-compiled Linux binary of skald_codegen.

     Task 4: Authentication: Implement a user authentication layer.

     Task 5: Deployment Strategy: Define a Dockerfile for deployment.

 6. Storyboard